20 Things to Know About Nursing in 2020

 Let me start at the beginning.
 My name is Tori Meskin BSN RNC-NIC.
 I have worked bedside as a nurse since 2013.
 Since then, I have seen a large shift in healthcare as whole.
-I have worked bedside (Full time, part time, days/nights, staff & travel RN, as a NICU, CC Float RN CVICU, Oncology, PICU, NICU RN) etc. I have met many nurses, MDs, DOs, NPs, PAs, RTs, RDs, OTs, etc. along the way and have been gathering so much knowledge along the way.
+I have worked bedside (Full time, part time, days/nights, staff & travel RN, as a NICU, Pediatric CC Float RN CVICU, Oncology, PICU, NICU RN) etc. I have met many nurses, MDs, DOs, NPs, PAs, RTs, RDs, OTs, etc. along the way and have been gathering so much knowledge along the way.
 And I want to share it all here with YOU!!

 But I didn't want to do this alone, I wanted to bring along another expert in the field.
 Someone who has seen the Nurse world like I have, but in different ways.

 Therefore, I recruited my co-host / guest of the Cellfie Podcast Show & dear friend Samantha MSN RNC C-NPT, or better known on Instagram as @heysamanthaa!
 We collaborated to bring you guys nothing but the best of all things Nursing 101!

 She is a Nurse, Professor, and Blogger!
 She graduated with her Bachelor of Science in Nursing (BSN) in 2011 and began working in a Level IV NICU.
 Collectively we decided to bring you the latest.
 The "Real Tea" and a Birds Eye view of the Nursing world, with a 2020 modern day perspective!!